sourcegraph/sourcegraph-public-snapshot/ui/README.md

 * **CSS Modules**: re-usable styles are located at `web_modules/sourcegraph/components/styles` while component-specific styles are localized to the component's directory.

-To run all the tests for the `app/script` code:
+To run all the tests for the UI code:

 ```
-cd sourcegraph/app
+cd sourcegraph/ui
 npm test
 ```

 To run a specific test:

 ```
-cd sourcegraph/app
+cd sourcegraph/ui
-env NODE_ENV=test ./node_modules/.bin/mocha-webpack ./web_modules/path/to/The_Test.js
+node run-tests.js ./web_modules/path/to/The_Test.js
 ```